 electric co-op story, from their birth in the 1930s.
 Filled with firsthand testimonials and experiences of the people who blazed the trail for electric co-ops.
-Written by Ray Kuhl, former general manager of the from the past 10 years in Michigan Country Lines.
+Written by Ray Kuhl, former general manager of the

 VIEW FROM THE TOP